 If you are using Amazon DevPay, each of your customers can have up to 100 buckets for each Amazon DevPay product they use.
 For more information, see Using Amazon DevPay with Amazon S3.

-In all regions except for the US Standard region a bucket name must comply with the following rules.
-These result in a DNS compliant bucket name.
+In all regions except for the US Standard region, a bucket name must comply with the following rules.
+These rules result in a DNS-compliant bucket name.